 Nice to meet you,

-This page was updated to include more detailed information in May 2022.
+This page was updated to include updated information in September 2023.

 MOCHI LA VIE TIMELINE

 Nov 2020: Started off making hair bows, then moving onto hair clips